zotero/zotero-libreoffice-integration/README.md

 To build:

-1. Run `scripts/symlink_sdk`
+1. Run `scripts/symlink_sdk`.
 1. Open Eclipse and import this project into your workspace.
-1. Right-click the project in the Eclipse Package Explorer, click "Properties", and then select "Java Build Path."
-Click the libraries tab and ensure that all referenced files exist, or else correct the paths.
+1. Right-click the project in the Eclipse Package Explorer, click "Properties", select "Java Build Path", then select the "Libraries" tab.
+Click on "Add JARs" and expand the "Zotero OpenOffice Integration" folder.
+Make sure there is no "lib" subfolder underneath it.
+If there is:
+	1. Expand "Zotero OpenOffice Integration" -> "lib" -> "libreoffice-sdk" and select all the JARs underneath it.
+	1. Click "Ok" and then "Apply and Close".
 1. Double-click Zotero.jardesc.
 Click "Finish" to build Zotero.jar.
-1. Run `buildoxt.sh` from within the `build` directory to build `install/Zotero_OpenOffice_Integration.oxt`
+1. Run `buildoxt.sh` from within the `build` directory to build `install/Zotero_OpenOffice_Integration.oxt`.
 1. Install `Zotero_OpenOffice_Integration.oxt` into LibreOffice, either by choosing "Reinstall Extension" from within the Zotero preferences, by installing it manually from within LibreOffice, or by using `unopkg` from the command line.
+	1. If, when you try to install the extension in LibreOffice, you get an error like "Could not create Java implementation loader", it means that LibreOffice is not configured to use Java.
+Follow [these](https://help.libreoffice.org/Common/Java) instructions to set up a Java VM in LibreOffice.

 ## Development Starter's Guide